Five Lessons for Community Revitalization from Historic Home Restoration

 Most historic home owners have more than exceeded the actual value of their home in terms of their long-term reinvestment (especially in terms of sweat equity).
 The value proposition for old-house restoration and community revitalization alike HAS to be one that capitalizes on the intangible things that drive this totally irrational behavior: Authenticity, history, narrative, sense of community, pride of place, and being a part of something bigger than yourself.
 That said however, a little cash infusion into a place never hurt anything.
 So, if you are going to give out cash subsidies to help offset the high-cost of renovation and redevelopment make sure you are giving it to the passionate people who are already working to improve the community and not carpet-baggers, flippers, and cut-and-run developers.

 There’s a saying in the renovation world that a house has “good bones” meaning there’s a certain integrity to the original design and structure that will make for a beautiful and functional finished product.
 This same concept applies to the overall planning structure of the city.
-Historic neighborhood with human scaled buildings, historically mixed use and incremental development, intimately scaled streets, and massive historic shade trees already provide the perfect setting for an urban renaissance.
+Historic neighborhoods with human-scaled buildings, historically mixed use and incremental development, intimately-scaled streets, and massive historic shade trees already provide the perfect setting for an urban renaissance.
 When you are revitalizing a community, start with the areas with the good bones first (your downtown and inner-city neighborhoods).
 Second, be sure to PRESERVE the things that are the good bones in the first place.
 Don’t widen streets.
 Don’t require excessive amounts of off-street parking for infill development.
 And for the love of Pete, don’t tear down the actual historic buildings!

 WHAT YOU CAN’T SEE MATTERS